sez11a/liferay-learn/docs/dxp/7.x/en/headless-delivery/producing-apis-with-rest-builder/rest-builder/producing-apis-with-rest-builder.md

 ### Defining Basic API Information

-The `info` section of your `rest-openapi.yaml` file is the most straightforward section.
-This section defines the basic information for your APIs that will be used by the JAX-RS application when it becomes available, as well as the OpenAPI version beneath it.
+The `info` section of your `rest-openapi.yaml` file defines information about your APIs that is used by the JAX-RS application when it becomes available, as well as the OpenAPI version beneath it.

 Here is an example of an `info` section: